openalloc/openalloc.github.io/Content/FlowAllocator.md

 ## Requirements

-Requires macOS Big Sur (11.0) or later, running on Intel or Apple Silicon.
+Requires macOS Monterey (12.0) or later, running on Intel or Apple Silicon.